-In India our business is on the verge of completing(\) it's entry into the south of the country.

-With this step TPAC India would have a presence in the North, West and now the South of this vast country, with a total of [10 plants] across India.
+In India, we are on the verge of acquiring a business undertaking of Skypet Polymers, which will further cement our presence into the south of the country, with a dedicated manufacturing set up.
+With this step TPAC India would have a presence in the North, West and now South of this vast country, with a total of 10 plants across India.

 In my eyes, India continues to be the world's most exciting consumer market opportunity.

-70% of our business in India caters to the food segment with [30%] serving Indias world leading pharmaceutical industry.
+Broadly 62% of our business in India caters to the food segment, 27% is serving India's world leading pharmaceutical industry and balance 9% is towards personal care and home care.
 Our entry into India was TPACs first ever international expansion which we completed in 2018.
 This has been a catalytic step for TPAC and no doubt a transformational moment.
-We now have an established business in India.
-We now have the potential to build a business of considerable scale, in the worlds largest and fastest growing packaging market of India.
+We now have an established business in India, run by a solid management team with a potential to build a business of considerable scale, in the world's largest and fastest growing packaging market of India.

-TPAC is also in the middle east through our presence in the United Arab Emirates.
+TPAC is also present in the middle east through our presence in the United Arab Emirates.
 My family and I enjoyed a good few months in the region in 2021.
-We got the opportunity to spend some good times with a number of our customers during our time there.
+I got the opportunity to spend some quality time with several of our customers during my stay there.
 Their dynamism was infectious, and inspiring.
 There is a very real opportunity to grow alongside them, partnering with them as they grow in markets like Saudi Arabia, Egypt and of course Africa.

-Internally at TPAC, the Middle East and Africa are referred to as 'Engine 3'.
-India is referred to as ' Engine 2'.
-ASEAN as 'Engine 1'.
+Internally at TPAC, we refer to the Middle East and Africa as our 'Engine 3', while India is referred to as 'Engine 2' and ASEAN as 'Engine 1'.

-The emergence of a growing consumer class browsing their local supermarkets or computers, looking for something that catches their eye in that split second of a window.
-Packaging is powerful and brands are well aware of this.
+The emergence of a growing consumer class, browsing their local supermarkets or computers, looking for something that catches their eye in that split second of a window is the new trend for real.
+The role of Packaging in this new era of short attention span consumerism becomes even more powerful and brands are well aware of this.